yabdelgh/Golden/README.md

-# Golden
+# transcendence
- Golden is a website (SPA) that provides a nice user interface, a real-time chat with moderators, and real-time multiplayer games.
+ transcendence is a website (SPA) that provides a nice user interface, a real-time chat with moderators, and real-time multiplayer games.